Tufts University Prison Initiative of Tisch College

 - Founding Director: Hilary Binda

 - Government Relations Committee: Akiyo Fujii, Rocco DiRico

-- Faculty Advisory Committee: Liz Ammons, Bridget Conley, Kim Dong, Kevin Dunn, Susan Ernst, Daanika Gordon, Eulogio Guzman, Kirby Johnson, Erin Kelly, Kareem Khubchandani, John Lurz, Jamie Maguire, Alecia McGregor, Heather Nathans, Mindy Neirenberg, Fernando Ona, Stephan Pennington, Carolyn Rubin, Diane Ryan, Chris Swan, Jill Weinberg, Chantak Zakari
+- Faculty Advisory Committee: Liz Ammons, Bridget Conley, Heather Curtis, Kim Dong, Kevin Dunn, Susan Ernst, Daanika Gordon, Eulogio Guzman, Kirby Johnson, Erin Kelly, Kareem Khubchandani, John Lurz, Jamie Maguire, Alecia McGregor, Heather Nathans, Mindy Neirenberg, Fernando Ona, Stephan Pennington, Carolyn Rubin, Diane Ryan, Chris Swan, Jill Weinberg, Chantak Zakari

 - Program Assessment Committee: Hilary Binda, Kim Dong, Daanika Gordon, Carolyn Rubin, Jill Weinberg

 Associate's Degree in the Liberal Arts: Bunker Hill Community College issues the degree to those students who successfully complete the 23-course program over the course of 3 years.